reconjohn/residential/docs/residential.md

 > * hh_high_sf_own: a proportion of households of high income, single family housing owner
 > * hu_mwh: solar elergy potential (MWh) per housing unit in a census track

-> The dependant variable (sol_instl) is correlated to all the variables except for the household GINI index and LITHC qualification.
+> The dependent variable (sol_instl) is correlated to all the variables except for the household GINI index and LITHC qualification.

 <img src="residential_files/figure-html/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />